electronfriends/wemp/README.md

 Once added, you can use commands like `php -v`, `mysql`, and `nginx -t` from your terminal.
 You may need to restart your terminal for the changes to take effect.

-### Can I use specific service versions?

-Support for specific PHP versions is planned for a future release.
-Currently, there are no plans for version selection of other services.

 ## Development

 Want to contribute?
 Here's how to set up the development environment: